Livingdead1989/livingdead1989.github.io/_posts/2026-08-26-intro-fibre-optics.md

   - ethernet
   - infrastructure
 excerpt: >
-  The fundamentals of fibre optic networking, from single-mode and multimode fibre to SFP transceivers, connectors, cable types, splicing, and how fibre is deployed by Internet Service Providers.
+  The fundamentals of fibre optics.
 ---

 ## What is Fibre Optics?